theochem/horton/doc/user_hamiltonian_dump.rst

 * Finally, the core energy (for instance, the nuclear repulsion term, etc.) is written on the last line with all orbital indices equal 0.

-If any of the value of an integral is zero, the corresponding line is not included in the the FCIDUMP file.
+If the value of an integral is zero, the corresponding line is not included in the the FCIDUMP file.